 As a result of these challenges, recruitment and acquisition trends have shifted.
 More companies now embrace virtual recruiting technologies, focusing on remote candidates, investing more in internal talent development and prioritizing diversity, equity and inclusion.
 As a result, the most successful recruiters will be those who follow, understand and adapt to these changes.

-Graduates of the online Master of Business Administration (MBA) with a Concentration in Human Resource Management program from the University of Illinois Springfield (UIS) are prepared to face these recruitment and talent acquisition trends with in-demand skills.
+Graduates of the online Master of Business Administration (MBA) in Human Resource Management program from the University of Illinois Springfield (UIS) are prepared to face these recruitment and talent acquisition trends with in-demand skills.

 A Shift Toward Remote Work Expands the Talent Pool